facebook/create-react-app/packages/react-scripts/template/README.md

 <button class="Button_error_ax7yz"></div>
 ```

-**This is an optional feature.** Regular html stylesheets and js imported stylesheets are fully supported.
-CSS Modules are only added when explicitly named as a css module stylesheet using the extension `.module.css`.
+**This is an optional feature.** Regular `<link>` stylesheets and CSS files are fully supported.
+CSS Modules are turned on for files ending with the `.module.css` extension.

-## Adding a Sass stylesheet
+## Adding a Sass Stylesheet

 > Note: this feature is available with `react-scripts@2.0.0` and higher.